-Convenor of Journalism in Context, a post graduate course which considers journalism theory from the position of practice.
+Convenor of Journalism in Context which considers journalism theory from the position of practice.

 Conference Papers and Seminars